 Knowing, in the Taoist sense of the word, is not knowledge, per se.
 As chapter 15 puts it, Of old, the adept student was minutely subtle, open and deep beyond knowledge.
 As chapter 56 notes, Knowing doesn’t speak; speaking doesn’t know.
 Times are different now.
 Our modern electrified pace of life is continuously updating every facet of human knowledge.
-However, this is not the case with knowing as contrasted from knowledge.
+Again, this knowledge is not knowing.

 It’s All Gossip